xp44mm/Notebook/RxInAction/02 Hello Rx.md

 Figure 2.13 From each pair of consecutive ticks per company group, you calculate the ratio of difference.

-Now that you know the change ratio, all that’s left is filtering out all the notifications that aren’t interesting (not a drastic change) and keeping only those that are above your wanted ratio by applying the Where(…) operator:
+Now that you know the change ratio, all that's left is filtering out all the notifications that aren't interesting (not a drastic change) and keeping only those that are above your wanted ratio by applying the Where(…) operator:

 ```C#
 var drasticChanges =